abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/c/d/e/min.h
 /a/b/c/d/e/f/g/max.c

-to narrow down more the search we could utilize the Linux "find" option to test/filter the search
+to narrow down better the search we could utilize the Linux "find" option to test/filter the search

 $ l -atime -5 /a/\**m*.c
 will give as above only of which modified less than 5 days ago